petterh/react-native-android-activity/README.md

 ## Addendum

-I just added a second version of `ActivityStarterModile.getActivityName` called `getActivityNameAsPromise`, with a corresponding button.
+I just added a second version of `ActivityStarterModule.getActivityName` called `getActivityNameAsPromise`, with a corresponding button.

 ## Addendum 2